ldn-softdev/jtc/User Guide.md

 ]
 bash $
 ```
-In the above example, JSON is read from `file.json` and output back into the file (`stdin` input is ignored).
+In the above example, JSON is read from `file.json` and output back into the file (`stdin` input is ignored) - note to the altered
+format of the file.

 The bare hyphen (`-`) overrides file _input_ and ensures that the input is read from the `stdin`:
 ```bash